BDen32/Milestone-Project-1/README.md

 ### Gallery

-This is a seperate page that contains a variety of images of fish, the river and club members.
+This is a separate page that contains a variety of images of fish, the river and club members.

 The page is responsive on various screen sizes.